Personal Injury

 To determine the value of your claim, you must first understand the types of damages available.

-Economic damages refer to financial losses directly tied to your injury.
+Economic damages, or what we commonly refer to as special damages, are financial losses directly tied to your injury.
 These losses can be calculated based on actual expenses and include:

-Unlike economic damages, non-economic damages do not have a direct monetary value, making them harder to quantify.
-Courts and insurance companies use various methods to estimate appropriate compensation based on the severity of your injuries.
+Unlike economic damages, non-economic damages do not have a direct monetary value, often making them more difficult to quantify.
+Courts and insurance companies use various methods to estimate appropriate compensation based on the severity of your injuries, however, in general the question is -how has your life been affected as a result of your injuries?

 Punitive Damages

 Punitive damages are awarded in rare cases when the defendant’s actions were particularly reckless or intentional.
-Unlike economic and non-economic damages, which compensate the victim, punitive damages serve as punishment and a deterrent.
+Unlike economic and non-economic damages, which compensate the victim, punitive damages serve as a punishment or deterrent.
+Most of the time punitive damages are prescribed by statute and require the showing of gross negligence or willful or reckless behavior.
+For the most part, Nebraska does not allow punitive damages unless the victim is pursuing an action governed by federal law, such as a 1983 action, or another state’s law is being applied.

 Punitive damages are not meant to compensate victims but rather to deter future misconduct.
-While they are rare in Nebraska, understanding when they apply can be useful in high-severity cases.
+While they are rare in Nebraska, understanding when they apply can be useful in high-severity cases, or when a defendant’s conduct has been especially egregious.

 Nebraska Laws Affecting Personal Injury Compensation